himg90/omscs-notes/content/readings/w02_logical_time.md

 geekdocDescription : "A Way to Capture Causality in Distributed Systems"
 ---

+# Logical Time: A Way to Capture Causality in Distributed Systems
+\- M. Raynal, M. Singha

 ## A Way to Capture Causality in Distributed Systems

 [Link to Paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.35.6474&rep=rep1&type=pdf)